jeffgauthier/braker3-conda/README.md

 # braker3-singularity-wrapper
-A workaround to run BRAKER3 (singularity) from a conda env.
+A workaround to run BRAKER3 (the Singularity container) from a conda env.
 Based on the install and testing instructions available at: https://github.com/Gaius-Augustus/BRAKER

 It also fixes a write permission issue with AUGUSTUS in the singularity container by using a `git clone` of Augustus config path.